PauloSchreiner/yeast_genome_assembly/README.md

 ### *Here are some features that I plan on adding in the near future:*

+- **Re-running from checkpoint with intermediate input** For example, re-run only the annotation rules of the pipeline with the assembled genome as input.

 - **Customizable parameters**:
     As of right now, the pipeline is very rigid — in order to edit the parameters of each tool, one must edit the pipeline_run.sh script.
 In future versions, I want the users to be able to edit such parameters in the config.yaml file.